gcobena-dev/lechefacil-backend/docs/architecture.md

 - **Interfaces** exposes HTTP endpoints, middleware, and DTOs via FastAPI.

 Unit of work boundaries ensure all write operations pass through transactional contexts, while repositories enforce tenant filters and optimistic locking.

+Authentication combines external OIDC validation and locally issued JWTs that reference users stored in the database; a password hasher service and JWT service live in the infrastructure layer.